 What led to this disastrous show?
 Most believe it was a lethal combination of grave disorganization and poor decision making by the festival's orchestrators, which included none other than legendary rock band The Rolling Stones.

-Of all their mistakes regarding the show, perhaps the greatest of all was the Stones' decision to hire the Hells Angels (a notoriously violent biker gang) as their security for the Altamont Speedway festival.
+Of all their mistakes regarding the show, perhaps the greatest of all was the Stones' decision to hire the Hells Angels as their security for the Altamont concert.

 The Altamont Speedway Free Concert

 The band wanted to bring the magic of Woodstock — the iconic 1969 New York music festival — to the country's West Coast.
 In autumn of that same year, the Stones felt inspired to organize just that.

 What they didn't do — that Woodstock's organizers did — was plan ahead.